tkruse/build-bench/README.md

 Other things about Maven I personally dislike:

-Lack of support for accessing root pom folder for shared build resources: http://stackoverflow.com/questions/3084629/finding-the-root-directory-of-a-multi-module-maven-reactor-project
+Lack of support for accessing root pom folder for shared build configuration: http://stackoverflow.com/questions/3084629/finding-the-root-directory-of-a-multi-module-maven-reactor-project

 Transitive dependencies of dependencies with scope "compile" end up also having scope "compile", which causes a huge dependency mess, and there is no way of easily fixing this: http://stackoverflow.com/questions/11044243/limiting-a-transitive-dependency-to-runtime-scope-in-maven